Randomized Greedy Online Edge Coloring Succeeds for Dense and Randomly-Ordered Graphs: Background on martingales and supermartingales

 \section{Background on martingales and supermartingales}

 In this section we review needed definitions and facts about martingales and supermartingales including Freedman's concentration inequality.
-We also state a Lemma that bounds the probability that several related supermartingales all deviate significantly from their expectation, which we prove using Freedman's inequality.
+We also prove a novel concentration inequality (\Cref{lem:generalconcentration}) that bounds the probability that several related supermartingales all deviate significantly from their expectation, which we prove using Freedman's inequality.

 As in the previous section, we consider a random process which determines a sequence $\{\gamestate_i\}$ where $\gamestate_i$ represents the history of the process through time $i$.
 Suppose $\{Y_i\}$ is a sequence of random variables such that $Y_i$ is determined by $\mathcal{\gamestate}_i$. \begin{itemize} \item $\{Y_i\}$ is a \emph{martingale} with respect to $\{\mathcal{\gamestate}_i\}$ provided that